 Pro Tip: Your bank will never send you a link or ask you to share your information over SMS.
 They’ll always ask you to log in to your account, phone support, or visit a branch instead.

-Pro Tip: Any legitimate contest will email you or phone you.
-Heck, they may even rock up at your house with a giant cheque, but they’ll never send you an SMS asking you to click on a link, open an attachment, or phone a strange number.
+Pro Tip: any legitimate contest will email you or phone you.
+Heck, they may even roll up to your house with a giant check, but they’ll never send you an SMS asking you to click on a link, open an attachment, or phone a strange number.

 Scammers may reach out to you, posing as Google, Microsoft, or similar.
 They’ll tell you that your password or account has been compromised and that you need to reset it.